Aquanty/rtd-hgs/docs/source/index.rst

 | First-order mass transfer coefficient :math:`\alpha_s` & 0.0 &
   s\ :math:`^{-1}`

-The following instructions can be applied to dual continua, as discussed in Section :ref:`sec:modify_material` , to modify the default transport parameters.
-For each instruction we will indicate its scope (i.e. ``.grok`` ``.dprops``).
+| The following instructions can be applied to dual continua, as
+  discussed in Section :ref:
+| , to modify the default transport parameters.
+For each instruction we
+  will indicate its scope (i.e. ``.grok`` ``.dprops``).
 Recall that if an instruction is used in the *prefix*\ ``.grok`` file, it will affect the current set of chosen zones, while in a properties (e.g. ``.dprops``) file, it will only affect the named material of which it is a part.

 --------------